 "I read through the section 'Interviewing at Residency Programs' in Strolling and had prepared answers to commonly asked questions beforehand.
 Before each interview day, I reviewed my notes about the program and all the documents emailed to me and on the program website.
 I also drafted questions to ask during resident dinner and during each interview based on the 'Suggested Interview Questions' in Strolling." - Kate Tian, MD

-For decades, this guide to matching has helped thousands of applicants find their way into the right family medicine residency program.
+This guide to matching has helped thousands of applicants find their way into the right family medicine residency program.
 Strolling Through the Match is updated each year with the most current guidance and data.
-Start reading it from day one of medical school for advice on building your CV and consult it as you get ready to start researching residency programs.

-Download a digital version or order a free printed copy of the guidebook here.
+Download or order your free copy of Strolling Through the Match.

 Discover the right family medicine residency program for you by searching the AAFP's residency directory.